danielhutchinson/danielhutchinson.github.io/_posts/2019-04-19-encapsulating-logic-using-the-command-pattern.md

 }
 ```

 We have created a `RemoteControlButton` class with a field called command, that not surprisingly holds any class that conforms to the `Command` interface.
-We have also added a setCommand method, that we can use to set commands!
+We have also added a `setCommand method`, that we can use to set commands!

 The `onButtonPressed` command is still here, but all it has to do now is call execute on whatever command the class has assigned.
-With this change, the RemoteControlButton no longer needs to know about the Television.
+With this change, the `RemoteControlButton` no longer needs to know about the Television.
 We have successfully decoupled these constructs from one another.

 ## What have we done!?
 We have encapsulated a request as an object.
 With these requests, we are able to create other objects that accept these requests as parameters.